enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

     .catch(error => console.error(error))
 ```

-this is not actually bad but we will have to import the Tracker module in every file that will execute the successful asynchronous request which sometimes is something that will be a let down depending on the companies needs.
+The approach above is not actually bad but we would have to import the Tracker module in every file that will execute the successful asynchronous request which sometimes is something that will be a let down depending on the company's policies.

 ## Centralizing Asynchronous tracking

-This will be the last approach we will be covering on this article and it is one that I really like.
-The fundaments of this approach relies on adding the tracking function once in the HTTPClient, then we can leverage a dictionary that will contain the URLs we want to track, these will be mapped to a model of properties where each URL will require to be successfully tracked, something like this:
+This will be the last approach we will cover on this article and it is one that I really like.
+The fundaments of this approach relies on adding the tracking function once in the `HTTPPost` method, then we can leverage a dictionary that will contain the URLs we want to track, these will be mapped to a model of properties where each URL will require to be successfully tracked, something like this:

 ![](/images/2019-07-15-behavioral-tracking-async.png)